 Brokers affiliated with StoneCastle Partners may provide investment leads to us, and we may pay a portion of the fee income that we receive from community banks in connection with our investments in such banks to one or more affiliated brokers.
-Based upon management's prior experience, we may receive up-front fee revenue from the community bank issuers in connection with newly originated securities.
+Based upon management's prior experience, we may receive upfront fee revenue from the community bank issuers in connection with newly originated securities.
 Such fees typically range from 0% to 3% of the amount we invest and may be paid in cash or in kind.
 Furthermore, entities affiliated with StoneCastle Partners may receive fees from us or from issuers in which we invest in respect of structuring investments that we may make.
-In addition, our affiliate StoneCastle Cash Management, LLC provides various cash management products to its clients that involve depositary relationships with community banks and services to community banks in connection with these cash management services, which may include community banks in which we invest.
+In addition, our affiliate StoneCastle Cash Management, LLC provides various cash management products to its clients that involve depositary relationships with community banks and services to community banks with respect to their cash management products.
+StoneCastle Cash Management, LLC receives customary fees from these clients and/or community banks in connection with these cash management services, which may include community banks in which we invest.
 Other affiliates of StoneCastle that exist today, or that may exist in the future, may provide products or service to community banks.